pwcrack/VNC-into-Kali-with-same-Session-Display-as-Physical-User/README.md

 # THE WORKAROUND:

 Assuming we already have a VNC service for Display :0 available on port 5900, let’s make a second VNC service connected to Display :1 and available on port 5901.
 If the machine has been freshly rebooted, we can VNC connect to 5900, login and then work the desktop remotely.
 However, if we lock the desktop, the screen will go Black.
 To log back in we need to connect to port 5901.
 However, there is a second issue.
-When LightDM creates the new Session for the login gui on Display :1, the service (which we will enable to run at boot) doesn’t recognize it.
-We need to restart the service each time this happens.
-We can do this by adding a line to the [Seat:*] section of the LightDM configuration.
+The second service we will create (X11vnc1) fails when there is no Display :1 to attach to.
+We need to monitor dbus for the locking event and restart this service each time this happens.
 With this done, we’ll be able to VNC into port 5901 and unlock the locked physical session on the desktop.
 When we do this the LightDM Display Manager will make the physical desktop display available again on port 5900 and we can VNC back into it on that port.
 We will lose our VNC connection on port 5901, but we can reconnect on port 5900 and see our gui physical desktop on display :0.
 Actions taken by a physical user sitting at the machine will be analogous and will not affect the VNC set-up.
 I am going to provide detailed instructions on how to set up a VNC password (separate from the user login) and to tunnel over SSH for additional security.
 Typically, my machines are local only IP addresses and I VNC from other local machines on the same network.
 When I am physically remote, I VPN into the local network.
 In that situation I would be tunneling password-protected (but unencrypted) VNC over SSH and tunneling that over a VPN.

 # PUTTING IT TOGETHER STEP-BY-STEP:

 1. Install x11vnc